• Skip to primary navigation

 Both canola and sunflower oils are good sources of essential fatty acids and vitamins.

-These oils provide our body with important nutrients to maintain vital functions and optimum health.
+These oils provide our body with important nutrients to maintain important functions and optimum health.

 However, sunflower oil is rich in vitamin E and contains more monounsaturated fats than canola oil.